 Originally licensed by the City in 1899 for telephone cables, the tunnel system was mostly used to move freight, coal, and mail throughout the city by small electric narrow gauge trains.
-Major commercial use of the tunnel system ended in the 1950s with the bankruptcy for the operator.
+Major commercial use of the tunnel system ended in the 1950s with the bankruptcy of the operator.
 Chicago’s Grant Park was expanded in the early 20th century with landfill, much of it from excavations of the tunnels.

 A new use for the tunnels was initiated in the late 1980s with the development of the Competitive Local Exchange Carrier (CLEC), a telecommunications provider company created to compete with the incumbent telephone provider.
 Metropolitan Fiber Systems (MFS) was a CLEC that used the remaining tunnel system to build a fiber optic cable network.

 I was a splicing technician working on the MFS project and it was one of the most unusual working environments of my career!
 The workday began by donning a hard hat equipped with a miner lamp and hip waders.
 We would elevator down to the basement stairwell, then down to a sub-basement, and then shimmy through a narrow opening punched through the concrete.
 After that, we laddered down through a narrow opening finally opening to the tunnels.